BezMan/SoliHolidays/README.md

 - sealed class ResponseState - for state management.
 - IRepository interface for changing repo impl easily.
 - Swipe To Refresh the page data.
+- checking saved favorites, preprocessing and syncing with remote incoming data.

 # Assumptions: